severalnines/docs/user-guide/mysql/backup.rst

 2. Copy backup files to the target server.
 3. Checking disk space on the target server.
 4. Prepare and restore the backup.
-5. Follow the instruction in the *ClusterControl > Logs > Job > Job Message* on how to bootstrap the cluster.
+5. Follow the instruction in the *ClusterControl > Activity > Jobs > Restore Backup* on how to bootstrap the cluster.
 Alternatively, you can toggle on *Bootstrap cluster from the restored node*.

 ..
 Attention:: ClusterControl does not support restoring a partial backup created by xtrabackup.
 The restoration requires you to manually export and import tablespace into a running MySQL server.
-Please refer to Percona Xtrabackup documentation before performing this exercise.
+Please refer to `Percona Xtrabackup documentation <https://www.percona.com/doc/percona-xtrabackup/LATEST/innobackupex/partial_backups_innobackupex.html#preparing-partial-backups>`_ before performing this exercise.

+* **Point In Time Recovery (PITR)**
+	- This option is only available if you want to restore a PITR-compatible backup.
+If toggled, you will be presented with two recovery options.
+	- Time Based - Recover the data up until the data and time given by the *Restore Time*.
+Specify time in ClusterControl's server timezone.
+The restoration time must be in 'YYYY-MM-DD HH:MM:SS' format.
+E.g: "2018-08-22 21:00:00".
+	- Position Based - Recover the data up until the stop position is found in the specified binary log file.
+If you enter 'binlog.001827' under *Binary Log Name*, it will scan existing binary log files until binlog.001827 and will not go any further.
+Specify the log position to the point you want to recover under *Log Stop Position*.

 * **Restore backup on**
-	- The backup will be restored to the selected server.
+	- The backup will be restored on the selected server.

 * **Tmp Dir**
 	- Temporary storage for ClusterControl to prepare the big.
 It must be as big as the expected MySQL data directory.